 - Added weight per pack (15mm): ~14g

-Extra bonus: If you have bottom mounted battery, the corners will help your quad stand up perfectly level on rough surfaces :)
+Extra bonus: If you have bottom mounted battery, the corners will help your quad stand perfectly level on uneven surfaces :)

 Bicycle Inner Tube